Adamm-Zhang/UNet-Vocal-Extractor/README.md

 - Prefilting of the mix samples at 12kHz was attempted with the hypothesis that it would limit the total error magnitude when compared to the vocals, which have most of its character within 10kHz.
 This seemed to cause heavy error and distortion in the file output, likely because there were also frequencies above 12kHz in the vocal sample as a result of spectral leakage from the STFT operations.
+- Update: GAN vocoder phase estimation was attempted with torchaudio's prebuilt vocoder - audio ends up distorted and washed out; unsure why.
+Best results still with using mix phase.
+This is interesting but makes sense; although vocal phase is numerically correct, the model only trains off vocal magnitudes, and only ever sees the mix data in full.
+It's possible that it implicitly learned to construct vocals dependent on that phase.
+Furthermore, mix artifacts exist within the vocal output.